 Most people, when they suffer their first few episodes of cystitis, seek a medical cure in the form of antibiotics.
 Initially, antibiotics can be very effective, especially if you have never had cystitis before.
 However, with every additional infection, that particular antibiotic is likely to become less effective, as the bacteria gradually build up resistance.
-And we have reached the point in 2017 when no one could fail to be aware any longer of the concerns regarding antibiotic resistance.
-Jim O Nell who chaired the review panel looking at this problem warned that by 2050 antibiotic resistance could result in 10 million deaths a year.
-He suggests that doctors resist prescribing antibiotics until they have carried out tests to prove the infection is bacterial:
+We have reached the point in 2017 when no one could fail to be aware of the concerns regarding antibiotic resistance.
+Jim O'Neill, who chaired the review panel looking at Drug-Resistant Infections from 2014 - 2016, warned that by 2050 antimicrobial resistance could result in 10 million deaths a year.
+He suggests that doctors resist prescribing antibiotics until they have carried out tests to prove the infection is bacterial.

 We must stop treating antibiotics like sweets, which is what we are doing around the world today.

 Doctors are very aware of these concerns and are unlikely to want to keep prescribing more powerful antibiotics without extensive lab testing.
 Because if E.Coli develops resistance, standard antibiotics like Trimethoprim may no longer work.
 When that happens, episodes of cystitis could last longer and have the potential to develop in to kidney infections.
 Thorough investigation of serious Urinary Tract Infection involves testing cultures of the bacteria found in the urine.
 Tests are performed against a variety of antibiotics, both in isolation and combination, to find the most effective narrow spectrum antibiotic.

 However, testing is costly.
 And worse for the patient, it takes time.
 When someone is clearly ill, broad spectrum antibiotics may be deemed necessary immediately.
 Common sense dictates that if doctors wait to get laboratory results before prescribing, an infection could develop rapidly, so it is hard for both patients and their doctors.